udacity/CVND---Gesture-Recognition/README.md

 You can choose whether you want to train the network using only a CPU or a GPU.
 Due to the very large size of the Jester dataset it is **strongly recommended** that you only perform the training using a GPU.
 The CPU mode is favorable when you just want to quickly test models.

-To specify that you want to use the CPU for your computation, use the `--use_gpu` flag as described below.
+To specify that you want to use the CPU for your computation, use the `--use_gpu=False` flag as described below.

 # Procedure